thomasreilly1011/thomasreilly1011/README.md

 # Hi there 👋

-I'm Thomas, I'm an aspiring Software Engineer and a student of Computer Science at University College Dublin 🇮🇪.
-I'm currently working an internship at [LibertyIT](https://www.liberty-it.co.uk/) as a Software Engineer.
+I'm Thomas, I'm an aspiring Software Engineer and a final year student of Computer Science at University College Dublin 🇮🇪.
 I enjoy taking part in coding compettions and participating in events with [UCD Netsoc](https://netsoc.com/), as well as playing music, travelling and cooking.
-Currently I'm learning about Microservices and Machine Learning.
+Currently I'm learning about Offensive and Application Security.
 Here are some repositories you might be interested in,

 - 📦 [DDMS](https://github.com/thomasreilly1011/DDMS) - A distributed delivery management system built using a microservices architechture.
 It offers an 'inbetween' for e-commerce sites and postal services agregating a number of postal services and offering an interface from which you can: request and compare quotations for a partical delivery order, initiate a delivery order & track that orders status and location in the postal services sorting centres.